Abdul-Git331/Backend-SocialMedia-Project/README.md

 - 🖼️ Post Photos and Videos with Captions
 - ❤️ Like and Comment on Posts
 - 🔄 Reels Section (Short Videos)
-- 👫 Friend Request System
+- 👫 Friend Request System(Send Request, Accept Request)
 - 📨 Basic Chat Functionality
 - 📄 Pagination for Posts and Reels
 - 🧠 Smart Friend Suggestions